 Whether you’re telling the story of how a company first came to be or you’re telling the stories of many satisfied customers, website pages often house a variety of short stories interlaced with a common theme.

 As you can see, stories can play a role in every form of copy and content …

 Compelling stories entertain, inform, and offer value to readers.
 Which makes them more likely to connect with your clients and their products and services.

 They also cut through the noise, grab people’s attention, and make the messaging more “real.”

 So put your storytelling skills to use!
 Decide which project types interest you most, and get going.

-And while your stories many not win any literary awards … your clients will certainly value every word you write.
+And while your stories many not win any literary or box office awards … your clients will certainly value every word you write.
 And that’s when you’ll see your freelance writing income soar.

 Ready to put your storytelling skills into practice?
 Which type of storytelling appeals to you?
 Do you have any questions about getting started?
-Please share with us in the comments below.
+Please share with us in the comments.

 The Professional Writers’ Alliance